aholachek/react-flip-toolkit/README.md

 - [Fork Github repo](https://github.com/aholachek/react-stripe-menu)

+Interesting animations often involve scale transforms in addition to simple translate transforms.
 The problem with scale animations has to do with children &mdash; if you scale a div up 2x, you will warp any children it has by scaling them up too, creating a weird-looking animation.
 That's why this library allows you to wrap the child with a `Flipped` component that has an `inverseFlipId` to counteract the transforms of the parent:

 ```jsx
 <Flipped flipId={id}>